tbal999/n2n-encryption/README.md

 # n2n-encryption
-it's a randomly generated key encryption tool in go It's best used on small strings - because the key will be as long as the string.
+It's a randomly generated key encryption tool in go

+It's best used on small strings - because the key will be as long as the string.
 For example, on a 30kb file the key will be 166kb and the encrypted file will be over 1GB in size.

 1) type in a string